szha/gh-news/template.md

-# TVM Monthly - {{month}} {{year}}
+# MXNet Monthly - {{month}} {{year}}

-As discussed by the TVM PPMC, our goal is to provide a monthly summary of the project so users and developers can get a better understanding of the goings on of the TVM community.
+As discussed by the MXNet PPMC, our goal is to provide a monthly summary of the project so users and developers can get a better understanding of the goings on of the MXNet community.

 Feedback and suggestions are welcomed so that we can further improve these updates.